Hardest Solitaire Games by Win Rate

 Win rate: ~10% | Difficulty: 4/5 | Time: 15 minutes

-La Belle Lucie is the game you show skeptics who say solitaire is just luck.
+La Belle Lucie is the game for skeptics who claim solitaire is just luck.
 All 52 cards are face-up from the start.
-You can see everything.
-You can plan everything.
-You will still lose nine times out of ten.
+You see everything.
+You plan everything.
+Yet you lose nine times out of ten.

 The layout is 18 overlapping fans of cards.
 Only the outermost card of each fan is playable.
-Moving a card means either sending it to a foundation or placing it on a fan whose outermost card is the same suit and one rank higher — same-suit only, no cross-suit sequences.
+Move a card to a foundation or onto another fan if it is the same suit and one rank higher.
+Same-suit only.
+No cross-suit sequences.

-When a fan empties, it disappears.
-It cannot be refilled.
-As fans disappear, the game's options narrow.
-You start each game with 18 possible source positions; by late game, you often have six or seven, each containing cards you cannot play yet.
+When a fan empties, it disappears and cannot be refilled.
+As fans disappear, options narrow.
+You start with 18 possible source positions.
+By late game, you often have six or seven positions, each containing cards you cannot play yet.

 Two redeals are allowed.
 After exhausting all moves, gather the remaining fan cards, shuffle, and redeal into new fans of three.
-Redeals soften the finality but rarely rescue a deeply tangled position.
+Redeals soften the finality.
+However, they rarely rescue a deeply tangled position.

 The one strategy tip: Survey the entire layout before touching a card.
 Every card is visible.
 Trace the dependencies — which fans must be cleared first to reach the Aces, which suits have their sequences in a workable order.
 Players who dive in without a survey waste their two redeals on problems that were visible from move one.